-If you are just starting out and don’t have any materials I would highly recommend running out and grabbing a fly tying kit.
-They are readily available in fly shops, online and in some outdoor supply stores such as Cabelas and LLBean.
-A fly tying kit will give you the majority of the tools needed and a good variety of starting materials (plus most of them also include an instruction book and DVD with patterns full of step-by-step tutorials) The only downside to a kit is that you will have a stationary vise, that may make tying some patterns difficult as you will have to remove the hook, turn it over and reinsert it into your vise.
+If you are starting out bare bones, I would highly recommend running out and grabbing a fly tying kit.
+They are readily available in fly shops, online and in some outdoor supply stores.
+A fly tying kit will give you the majority of the tools needed and a good variety of starting materials (plus some of them also include an instruction book and DVD with patterns full of step-by-step tutorials) The only downside to a kit is that you will more than likely have a stationary vise and that may make tying some patterns difficult as you will have to remove the hook, turn it over and reinsert it into your vise.
 It’s not terrible, as its how many of us began; but an upgrade to a rotating vise will do wonders for your tying.

 Your vise is one of the most important tools you will need, so try to find a sturdy one that will hold your hooks securely.

 Depending on your vise there will be different ways in which you will close the jaws around the hook.
-Some of them are lever action (especially if you’re picking up a kit); and others such as the Regal Vise that I tie on are Cam operated and always under pressure so that hooks remain securely held.
+Some of them are lever action (especially if you’re picking up a kit); and others such as the Regal Vise that I tie on are Cam operated and are always under pressure, which in turn means that hooks remain securely held.
 Take a look at “Fly Tying 101: Securing the hook in your vise” for a step by step tutorial on how to work some of the vises.

 After you’ve been tying for a while and say to yourself..
 “Ive found my new obsession!” you may want to upgrade from your kit and pick up a set of good set of scissors.